How To Check Resistance In A Circuit

 9. Check for Continuity:

 Continuity testing is a simple way to check for a complete electrical path between two points.
-A multimeter in continuity mode will emit an audible tone when there is a low resistance path between the test leads.
+Still, a multimeter in continuity mode will emit an audible tone when there is a low resistance path between the test leads.
 This is useful for checking for broken wires, faulty connections, and short circuits.

 10. Regular Calibration of Multimeter: